7/28/2020

 Michael Singh

-Our assumption, the toilet paper effect, there wasn't quite right.
-There's a very little.
-And so after we dive in and deeper into our customers, our distributors, and we found that these are gross, real gross and somewhat it's very sustainable.
+Our assumption, the toilet paper effect, wasn't quite right.
+There's very little.
+And so after we dive in deeper into our customers, our distributors, and we found that these growths are real growths.
+And somewhat it's very sustainable.

 speaker